Mpr9640/Edu-Chatbot/README.md

 # Edu-Chatbot
-Aiming to develope an app which answer all the educcation related questions.
+Aiming to develop an app which answer all the educcation related questions.